Denperidge/Denperidge.com/src/projects/Remscroll.md

 A friend was going down a list, which required clicking a load more button.
 So some code later, they could press a button to save their position, and automatically click the required button when opening the site up again!

 ## Achievements
 - Albeit basic, there's some design.
-Especially the icon
+I kind of still like the icon.
 - It worked!